Topic: Health & Wellness

 Written on August 7, 2019 at 5:44 am, by

 Make Sure Your Child Is Allowed To Attend School Starting Day 1 WA state laws around immunization records have changed!
 Returning students no longer have a thirty-day period to prove compliance with immunization laws before they may be excluded from public school.
-Additionally personal/philosophical/religious exemptions are no longer allowed for the MMR (measles, mumps, rubella) vaccination Continue Reading
+Additionally personal/philosophical/religious exemptions are no longer allowed for the MMR (measles, mumps, rubella) Continue Reading